mattgambill/yamlcpp/readme.md

 # Conclusion
 Loading and unpacking the config prior to our dummy simulation provided significant speedups.
-When one is using a YAML for config for
+When one is using a YAML for config for a simulation or for loading data for a real time application I would recommend loading the data from the YAML config prior to entering the real time critical section.